TABLE OF CONTENTS

 Arctic provides another pair of snap braces if you wish to add an optional second 120mm fan in a dual-fan push/pull configuration.

-The heatsink consists of 4 copper heatpipes and aluminium fins.
+The heatsink consists of 4 copper heat pipes and aluminum fins.

 On a 1920X clocked at 3.7 GHz (tested by Kitguru), the Freezer 33 TR was able to maintain impressive temperatures of 30°C at Idle and 50°C at full load on Cinebench R15, beating the Fractal Celsius S24, a 240mm AIO cooling solution.

-That said, though, even a moderate overclock of 4.0 GHz on the 1920X resulted in the temperatures shooting to 73°C under full load, which is less than ideal.
+That said, though, even a moderate overclock of 4.0 GHz on the 1920X resulted in the temperatures rising to 73°C under full load, which is less than ideal.